DerKaiser2023/ZoneOS/README.md

-note: i have not tested this so im 99.9999999% sure this flaming garbage doesnt work at all. i will work on a compiled installer for the os later.
+note: i have not tested this so im 99.9999999% sure this flaming garbage doesnt work at all. i will work on a compiled installer for the os later. i will never get back the month of work i spent working on this garbage.